yvonnejansen/memoro/README.md

 ```
 node server.js
 ```
-Adding a number as argument to the call with use that number as the port to which the server listens, e.g., add 80 for a server to respond to port 80.
+Adding a number as argument to the call will use that number as the port to which the server listens, e.g., add 80 for a server to respond to port 80.
 ```
 node server.js 80
 ```